sizeofvoid/libopeninput/doc/user/t440-support.rst

 .. figure:: top-software-buttons.svg
     :align: center

-    Left, right and middle-button click with top software button areas"
+    Left, right and middle-button click with top software button areas

 This page only covers the top software buttons, the bottom button behavior is covered in :ref:`Clickpad software buttons <clickpad_softbuttons>`.